Monviech/os-caddy-plugin/README.md

 - "From Domain" can either be a domain name or an IP address.
 If a domain name is chosen, Caddy will automatically try to get an ACME certificate, and the header will be automatically passed to the "Handle" Server in the backend.
 - "From Port" should be 443 or a different port like 7443 etc... it's the port the OPNsense will listen on.
 Don't forget to create Firewall rules that allow Traffic to this port on WAN or LAN to "This Firewall".
 You can leave this empty if you want to use the default ports of Caddy (443).
 - "DNS-01 challenge", enable this if you want to use the DNS-01 ACME Challenge instead of HTTP challenge.
 This can be set per entry, so you can have both types of challenges at the same time for different entries.
 This option needs the "General Settings" - "DNS Provider" and "API KEY" set.
+- Advanced Mode: Custom Certificate - Use a Certificate you imported or generated in "System - Trust - Certificates".

 ##### Tab Handle - Handle:
 - Press + to create a new Handle.
 A handle is like a "location" in nginx.